Slevinski/swserver/README.md

 ## Reference
-The Formal SignWriting character encoding used in SignMaker is defined in an Internet Draft submitted to the IETF: [draft-slevinski-signwriting-text].
+The Formal SignWriting character encoding used in the SignWriting Server is defined in an Internet Draft submitted to the IETF: [draft-slevinski-formal-signwriting].
 The document is improved and resubmitted every 6 months.
 The character design has been stable since January 12, 2012.
-The current version of the Internet Draft is 06.
+The current version of the Internet Draft is 00.
-The next version is planned for May 2016.
+The next version is planned for April 2017.

 ## Epilogue